DaveHogan/davehogan.github.io/content/posts/music/sneaky-business-matha-mier.md

 categories = ["Music Blog"]
 +++

-I'm sharing my second recording of a ABRMS grade 1 piece 😱 titled **Sneaky Business** by Martha Mier.
+I'm sharing my second recording of a ABRSM grade 1 piece 😱 titled **Sneaky Business** by Martha Mier.
 My tutor gave me this as my second piece to learn.
 This is from Jazz, Rags & Blues, Book 1 and is part of the ABRSM 2023 & 2024 Piano Grade 1 syllabus.

 Again it's by no means a polished performance but happy with the progress and will continue to work on it but also move on to other piece.